MagIciaNGTAO/eCards/api/README.md

 ### Kernal
 The kernal package contains classes for managing and reporting the state of application.
-ServiceKernal class is where he magic of transitioning the application to a different state can be triggered.
-When the application starts ServiceKernal needs to be instantiated in order to transition the application to startup state.
-In the event of an ServiceKernalException or subtypes of it users should call the ServiceKernal.failover() to brining up backup services.
+ServiceKernal class is where the magic of transitioning the application to a different state managed.
+When the application starts users need to instantiate ServiceKernal service to order to transition the application to startup state (implicitly done during service creation).
+In the event of a ServiceKernalException type exception users should call the ServiceKernal.failover() to brining up and switch to backup services.

 ### Template
 The template package contains api to to load and interpolate email templates